26 January 2021

 The "serum bowl" shows us a flashback when Levi asked Erwin what he would do after the basement and he said, "I don't know" while showing Armin with a happy face "let's go to the sea!", intentionally omitting the flashback where Erwin talked about "eliminating future threats".

-A lot of viewers cried simply from seeing Mikasa cry, so the emotional favor is tipped toward Armin.
+A lot of viewers got emotional simply from watching Mikasa cry, so the emotional favor is tipped toward Armin.
 Not to mention the author had Eren and Mikasa argue that "Armin can do [what Erwin does], too!"
-Truth is that he can't!
-That's the point.
+Truth is that he can't.
 Even Eren didn't honestly believe that Armin would be able to do Erwin's job; he just raved about him so that Levi would inject him.

 ALSO, it irks me to see a number of people mistaking Erwin's last-moment unconscious hand movement as a sign of "he refused the serum": He was unaware and hallucinating at that time; there's no way he understood the situation.
 The words he mumbled: "Teacher, how do you know..." was unconscious sleep-talking. [ As another reader put it: "It's cheap that the show made Erwin wave his hand exactly at the moment Levi was about to inject him.
 The timing served no purpose but to confuse the readers." ]